 There are two ways to waterproof the chase on a set of asphalt steps.
 These ways are sand and cement mortar or mastic.

 A sand and cement mortar chase is best to use when the chase is cut into brick.
 And the mastic chase is best to use on concrete.
 One benefit of the use of mastic is you are able to select a colour to blend in with the rest of the asphalt stair case.

 Maintaining the sealant of the chase is a very important part of ensuring your asphalt steps benefits from the longest service life possible.

-Once a set of steps are complete you can add solar reflective paint2 if roofing grade rather than recreational grade asphalt is used for your steps this can help ensure the steps last for the longest time possible.
-The reason for this is because in the summer months the sun heats the asphalt and if there is prolonged exposure this can cause slumping.
+Once a set of steps are complete you can add solar reflective paint2 if roofing grade rather than recreational grade asphalt is used for your steps this can help ensure they last for the longest time possible.
+The reason for this is because in the summer months the sun heats the roofing grade asphalt and if there is prolonged exposure this can cause slumping.
 Additionally, the sun can draw the bitumen out of the asphalt leaving it looking grey and worn.

 Although this solar reflective paint does not completely prevent the effects of the sun upon the asphalt.
 It can greatly diminish the effect it has.

 If this option is chosen for a new set of asphalt steps 2 coats of solar protective paint will need to be applied.
 This solar reflective paint is applied to the treads, risers and stringers.
 The finish of these solar protective paint is a pleasing on the eye light grey colour.